Cook County Criminal Law Information Center

 Cook County is the economic engine of Illinois.
 Even the collar counties of Cook County, DuPage County, Kane County, Lake County, McHenry County, and Will County are all tied to Chicago economically.
 Nearly 25% of the population of Illinois is made up of residents of the collar counties of Cook County.

 Cook County was created in 1831 by the Illinois General Assembly.
 Cook County was named after Daniel Cook, an early political leader in Illinois.
 DuPage County was created in 1839 out of parts of Cook County.
+Other counties, such as Kane County, were created out of parts of DuPage County.

 The crime rate in Chicago is substantially higher than the national average.
-This is especially true of the violent crime rate.
+This is especially true of the much publicized violent crime rate in Chicago.
 Even though the national crime rates are at a historic low, Chicago is not following the national trend.
 The murder rate in Chicago is substantially higher than any other big city in the United States.
 The subject of the out of control violent crime rate in Chicago is a big national news story.
 It's a phenomenon that is the subject of great debate and study but nobody has been able to agree why this is happening and how it can be stopped.

 Cook County Criminal Cases